 Thereafter, our somewhat perplexed Brazilian companion then listened intently as three Irish nationals described the grand old tradition of swapping pints of porter for pints of blood.
 I’m still not sure if she actually believed us, and who really could blame her – I mean the act of giving stout to blood donors is, admittedly, ostensibly, a bit ridiculous.
 When you try and disassociate from the national psyche for a bit, that is.

-Named presumably after the Fitzgerald part of its owners – The Louis Fitzgerald Group, Fitzgerald’s is included in a portfolio that boasts other such city gems as The Stag’s Head and Kehoe’s.
-Decorated with that familiar Victorian pub architecture sort of persuasion in mind, its features include tiled and wooden flooring, a long granite bar, dark wood and high ceilings.
+Named presumably after the Fitzgerald part of its owners – The Fitzgerald Family, Fitzgerald’s is decorated with that familiar Victorian pub architecture sort of persuasion in mind.
+Its features include tiled and wooden flooring, a long granite bar, dark wood and high ceilings.
 These all combine to create a cosy aesthetic along the front half of the pub’s narrow space, a space that is nicely illuminated with the aid of large mirrors which distribute the light effectively.
 It would be far too picky of us to fault the appearance of this half of the pub – it’s a fine looking shop.

 The back half of the pub, however, we we’re less keen on.
 Opening up wide for a more restaurant sort of vibe, it contains lower seating along with the much dreaded carvery bar.
 But given that that particular feature is tucked away into a corner and not too imposing, I’ll forego the same style of rant that we decided to level upon poor Madigan’s and leave it by saying that we couldn’t, in all good faith, deduct too many points for the back section, not when it does such a fine job of keeping all the tourists from cluttering up the bar, trying to decide what pints to buy.
 Speaking of pints, the Guinness we found to be tasty and well poured, as it should be at €5.50 a pop!